Energyshop.com - "Saving you money is our expertise."

 (in some areas)

 This is a separate charge line only in some utilities.
 In others it is combined with delivery.
-It is the cost that your gas supplier has to pay to the pipeline company to get the gas from where it is pumped out of the ground (usually Alberta).
+It is the cost that your gas supplier has to pay to the pipeline company to get the gas from where it is pumped out of the ground.
 It is a regulated rate payable to the utility.

 Storage

-Union Gas Ontario customers may also have a storage line on their bill.
+Some utilities may also have a storage line on their bill.
 This is a regulated charge to store the gas until it is needed.
-If you are not in a gas contract, this is the responsibility of Union Gas.
+If you are not in a gas contract, this is the responsibility ofthe utility.
 If you are in a contract, it may be the responsibility of your supplier.

 Customer/monthly charge This is a fixed monthly charge to compensate the utility for the cost of making sure that you always have access to gas.
 It pays for the cost of connecting and billing.